 The best time to drink a latte or cappuccino is whenever you want!

-But Generally, it is suggested to avoid high-calorie and caffeine drinks at night.
+But Generally, it is suggested to avoid high-calorie and caffeine drinks at night before going to bed.